 Also, chefs will tell you to be careful when cooking particularly acidic foods, such as tomatoes.
 A reaction with iron causes certain ingredients to discolor the pan, so do your homework in advance.
 The good news is, the more seasoned your skillet, the better it can resist citrusy foods.
 And if you do notice some of the seasoning strip away, you can always re-season your pan.

 Finally, what will convince me to cook with carbon steel?

-> Classic and contemporary chefs (from Julia Child to Bobby Flay) swear by carbon steel.
-Its seasoning process is quick, painless and wildly effective, making the pan naturally nonstick and incredibly valuable—likely outlasting the kitchen itself.
+Classic and contemporary chefs (from Julia Child to Bobby Flay) swear by carbon steel.
+Its seasoning process is quick, painless and wildly effective, allowing the pan to naturally achieve non stick tendencies and keeping it at its incredible value—likely outlasting the kitchen itself.
 You can achieve everything from a beautiful brown sear on a steak to a light, fluffy scrambled egg.
 Craving a cake?
 Into the oven, it goes.

-> In closing, carbon steel is king when it comes to versatility.
+In closing, carbon steel is king when it comes to versatility.
 And cooking versatility is the Made In way!